Elective Course Descriptions

 Physical Education 1 (A & B) is designed to promote proficiency in some team/individual sports and personal fitness.
 Students will learn the basic components of physical fitness and be able to implement those in personalized fitness programs, demonstrate sport skills and achieve gender and age group fitness standards.
 This course also includes the State required health unit.

 Freshman Seminar is a course specifically designed for ninth graders at Scholars Academy.
 This course walks them through the transition from middle school to the rigorous environment of the Scholars Academy program.
 In this course, students are given both the academic and emotional tools they need to embark on their new academic journey.

 AP Capstone Seminar

 AP Seminar is a foundational course that engages students in cross-curricular conversations that explore the complexities of academic and real-world topics and issues by analyzing divergent perspectives.
 Students learn to investigate a problem or issue, analyze arguments, compare different perspectives, synthesize information from multiple sources, and work alone and in a group to communicate their ideas.
-This course culminates in two major performance tasks, each with their own written and presentation based components, as well as a handwritten AP Exam that each contributes to the student’s overall AP score.
+This course culminates in two major performance tasks, each with its own written and presentation-based components, as well as a handwritten AP Exam that each contributes to the student’s overall AP score.

 AP Capstone Research